fleetdm/fleet/handbook/business-operations/README.md

 #### Who ISN'T a consultant?

-If a consultant plans to work _more_ than 10 hours per week, or for _longer_ than 6 weeks, they should instead be hired as a [full team member](#hiring-a-new-team-member).
+If a consultant plans to work _more_ than 10 hours per week, or for _longer_ than 6 weeks, they should instead be hired as a [core team member](#hiring-a-new-team-member).

-Full team members:
+Core team members:
 - are hired using Fleet's "Hiring" issue template, including receiving a company-issued laptop and Yubikeys
 - complete the entire, unabridged onboarding process in Fleet's "Onboarding" issue template
 - must be offboarded
+- get an email address
 - have a manager and a formal place in the company [org chart](https://fleetdm.com/handbook/company#org-chart)
 - are listed in ["🧑‍🚀 Fleeties"](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0)
 - are paid as part of the standard payroll ritual for the place they work and their employment classification.

+Consultants aren't required to do any of those things.

 #### Sending a consulting agreement
 Consultant agreements are sent through [DocuSign](https://www.docusign.com/), using the "Consulting Agreement" template.